How to Create Digital Marketing Content

 - Proofread!
 And then proofread again.
 Whether it’s fair or not, many people will abandon your website quickly if the writing looks careless or unprofessional.
 There are simply too many tools available for proofreading to let silly errors slip through the cracks and compromise your credibility.
 HemingwayApp is an especially useful free tool that not only proofreads, but also provides pretty advanced insights into metrics like how easy or difficult the content is to comprehend, how well sentences are constructed, and more.
 Once you’ve proofread, proofread again—or, even better, enlist a second set of eyes to take a fresh look at what you’ve produced.

 Ready to create content but not sure where to start?
 We can help.
 From basic SEO keyword research and competitive insights to easy-to-create topic summary reports, pillar strategy frameworks, and content briefs, our platform was built for content marketers who are serious about creating a research-based strategy for content creation.
 At this point, you’ve probably read enough and are ready to see what this all looks like in action.
-Click the Try It Free button below to try out the features described in this blog—and many, many others—today!
+Click the button below to try out the features described in this blog—and many, many others—today!

 - Attribution Tracking